sophiebatten123/GinAmore/README.md

 A lighthouse report was generated on each page of the site and the following steps were taken to improve sections based on the feedback it provided:
 - Performance
-  - Images were convered from jpg files into webp files using:
+  - Images were converted from jpg files into WebP files using:
   - Images were reduced in size using:
   - Unnecessary script tags were removed from the sites base.html file.
 - Accessibility
   - White font colour within the pink banners were changed to blue.
   - Missing labels were added to input form elements.
   - Missing alt tags were added to images.
-  - Headers within the site were ordered based upon hierachy.
+  - Headers within the site were ordered based upon hierarchy.
 - SEO
   - Buttons were increased in size.
 - Best Practices